 Sprinkler systems are a tricky business if you’re not a professional.
-One of the most common issues that come up with them are damaged valves, which can prove to be a small problem that grows without proper handling.
+One of the most common issues that come up with them is damaged valves, which can prove to be a small problem that grows without proper handling.
 While it’s always best to let a professional handle a sprinkler valve repair, here are a few easy steps to get you by.

-Knowing When You Need A Repair
+Knowing When You Need a Repair

 Do you need a valve repair?
 Recognizing the signs of a problem is the first step to getting to the bottom of the issue.
 Pay attention to these issues, and make your next move from there.
 You may have a damaged valve if: